 "Hello World" is a string variable type.
 Variables are containers for information the program can use and change, like player names or points.

-There are lots of types of variables.
+There are many variable types.
 String variables hold a mix of letters and numbers.
-They’re good for things like names or addresses, but not good for counting.
-String type variables always sit inside of quotation marks, “like this”.
+They’re used to store information like names.
+String type variables always sit inside of quotation marks,

 Examples of strings: